grierson/grierson/structure.md

 * Sending emails
 * Getting the current time

-A method that changes an objects state is an example of an `impure` operation
+A method that changes an objects state is another example of an `impure` operation

 * Calling `user.GetName()` returns `Alice`
 * `user.UpdateName(Bob)` changes the state of the `user` object